 325:85-25-4.
-Transportation of Gaming Machines between Commission licensed Gaming Facilities in the state
+Transportation of Gaming Machines

-(a) Manufacturer Licensees, Distributor Licensees, and, subject to the limitations set forth in these rules, Racetrack Gaming Operators Licensees are authorized to transport Gaming-Machines within the State.

-(b) Except as otherwise provided in these rules, any authorized Person transporting a Gaming Machine from one location to another in the State for use by a Gaming Facility licensed by the Commission must notify the Commission before transporting the Gaming Machine and provide the following information on forms provided or approved by the Commission:

-(1) the full name, address, and license number of the Person transporting the Gaming Machine from its current location;

-(2) the reason for transporting the Gaming Machine;

-(3) the full name, address, and license number of the Person to whom the Gaming Machine is being sent and the destination of the Gaming Machine-if different from that address;

-(4) the name and address of the carrier and the method of transport;

-(5) the model and serial number of the Gaming Machine;

-(6) the Gaming Machine License number, if any;

-(7) the Manufacturer of the Gaming Machine;

-(8) the expected date and time of delivery and/or installation of the Gaming Machine at the new location;

-(9) All controlled program devices or other system components certified by a Commission licensed Independent Testing Laboratory that require signature verification prior to installation must be removed from and shipped separately from all gaming machines being shipped.

-(10) All controlled program or other system components that are shipped to a Racetrack Gaming Operator Licensee must arrive at least five business days prior to installation addressed to the Commission Agents for signature verification, unless a written waiver is given by the Commission; and

-(11) such other information as the Commission may require.

-(12) Non-compliance shall result in disciplinary action.

-(c) This section does not apply to the movement of Gaming Machines within the same Gaming Facility.
-Such relocation is subject to Commission approval pursuant to these Rules.

-(d) A Racetrack Gaming Operator Licensee may sell or transfer a Gaming Machine only to another Racetrack Gaming Operator Licensee or to a licensed Distributor, Manufacturer, or licensed Distributor/Manufacturer, or a federally recognized Indian tribe that is operating under a Compact.
-The Racetrack Gaming Operator Licensee must notify the Commission in advance by providing the information required by this section.
+- (a) Manufacturers and Distributors who are licensed by the Commission and, subject to the limitations set forth in these rules, Racetrack Gaming Operators are authorized to transport Gaming Machines within the State.
+Gaming Machines shall be transported in a trailer, box truck, or other container which shall be locked and include a numbered shipping seal placed so the Gaming Machines shall not be accessed without breaking the seal. - (b) A licensed Manufacturer or Distributor or Racetrack Gaming Operator shall transmit the following information to the Commission, prior to transport, on forms provided or approved by the Commission: - (1) the full name, address, and license number of the Person transporting the Gaming Machine from its current location; - (2) the number of Gaming Machines being transported; - (3) the full name, address, and license number of the Person to whom the Gaming Machine is being sent and the destination of the Gaming Machine-if different from that address: - (4) the name and address of the carrier and the method of transport; - (5) the model number, description, and serial number of the Gaming Machine; - (6) the number of the shipping seal placed on the trailer, box truck, or container used for shipping or transport; - (7) the date of transport and date of expected delivery; and - (8) other information as required by the Commission. - (c) All controlled program devices, software, or other system components certified by a Commission licensed Independent Testing Laboratory that require signature verification prior to Installation shall be shipped separately from all gaming machines. - (d) All controlled program devices, software, or other system components shipped to a Commission Licensed Gaming Facility shall arrive at least five (5) business days prior to installation addressed to the Commission Gaming Agents for signature verification, unless a written waiver is given by a Commission Gaming Agent due to exigent circumstances.
+A shipment containing controlled program devices, software, or other system components shall be opened only by a Commission Gaming Agent or an authorized Commission employee. - (e) If Gaming Machines are being transported from one Commission Licensed Gaming Facility to another Commission Licensed Gaming Facility, all controlled program devices, software, or other system components shall be removed from the Gaming Machines and retained by the Commission Gaming Agent.
+The Commission Gaming Agent, upon receipt of a prepaid shipping label provided by the entity requesting transport shall package and facilitate the transport. - (f) Non-compliance with the provisions in this section shall result in disciplinary action.

 325:85-25-5.
-Approval to distribute Gaming Machines outside of the state
+Removal of Gaming Machines